shaneholloman/langgraph-builder-guide/README.md

 └── memory-bank/                 # Documentation about the implementation process
 ```

+> [!TIP]
-The Claude chat application is an example use case - the real value is in the patterns and processes demonstrated that can be applied to any LangGraph Builder export.
+> The Claude chat application is just an example use case - the real value is in the patterns and processes demonstrated that can be applied to any LangGraph Builder export.

 ## What is LangGraph?

+> [!NOTE]
-LangGraph is a framework for building stateful, multi-actor applications with Large Language Models (LLMs).
+> LangGraph is a framework for building stateful, multi-actor applications with Large Language Models (LLMs).
 It helps organize the flow of information between different components, making it easier to create complex AI applications.

 [LangGraph Builder](https://build.langchain.com/) provides a visual interface for designing these applications.

 ## LangGraph Builder Exports